 Adam and Jamie were a hilarious pair partly because they seemed like such very different people.
 But it was remarkable to see what they and Tory, Carrie and Grant could come up with.
 From welding to sculpting to precision molds to pyrotechnics these guys had a shockingly broad range of skills and the bloopers, mistakes and occasional injuries only made a funny show funnier.

-And after the show was officially cancelled several spin-offs were created including MythBusters: The Search, Headrush, MythBusters Jr. The White Rabbit Project and Savage Builds.
+And after the show was officially canceled several spin-offs were created including MythBusters: The Search, Headrush, MythBusters Jr. The White Rabbit Project, and Savage Builds.
 Just in case you hadn’t yet gotten enough.

 Worthy Youtube Channels